fcseidl/fractalinator/README.md

 # fractalinator

-This repository contains Python code for texturing words and simple drawings like a mandelbrot fractal.
+This repository contains Python code for texturing words and simple drawings like a Mandelbrot fractal.

 ## Overview